ericgj/gaetool/README.md

 ## Other commands

-- Template build.
+### template

 This is a more generic build command where you can specify the exact source and target directories, file extension of the template files, and subdirectory where the templates reside.

 The following command is equivalent to the `gaetool build` above:

 ```bash
 gaetool template development backend/my-service build --file-ext=yaml --template-dir=.
 ```

+This can be useful for frontend or other client builds that need to access the same config as the backend, for instance.